 The Library makes its meeting rooms available to the public under the terms of this policy to further its mission of providing educational, cultural and intellectual resources to the public.
 The Library meeting rooms are open to organizations engaged in educational, cultural, intellectual or charitable activities.
 In addition, due to a shortage of meeting space in the Town of Greenwich, the Library has also decided to make its meeting rooms available to area businesses for non-commercial purposes, such as employee meetings or retreats.
 Neither the Library itself nor the meeting rooms are designed to accommodate commercial or pecuniary activities of any kind, including fund raising.
-This policy does not apply to the use of Meeting Facilities for Library activities or for activities or events sponsored by the Library.
+This policy does not apply to the use of Meeting Facilities for Library activities or for activities or events sponsored by

 “Meeting Facilities” shall include the Public Meeting Room, the Jewel, the Cole Auditorium, the Cole Auditorium Foyer, the Community Rooms of the Byram Shubert and Cos Cob Libraries, and, under limited circumstances, the Flinn Gallery, as well as any other enclosed areas the Director may, from time to time, designate as Meeting Facilities.

 The Meeting Facilities of the Greenwich Library and its Byram Shubert and Cos Cob branches shall be available to Greenwich residents, Greenwich Library cardholders and local organizations subject to the following conditions: